-- A single article is changed - Any article in a specified category is changed, or when new articles are added to the category - A single file is changed - Any file in a specified category is changed, or when new files are added to the category - News is added or changed - A comment has been added to an article or file.
+- A single article is changed

+- Any article in a nominated category is changed, or when new articles are added to the category

+- A single file is changed

+- Any file in a nominated category is changed, or when new files are added to the category

+- News is added or changed.

-When you set up a subscription for a specified item or category, then KBPublisher sends you an email when that file or category is changed.
+When you set up a subscription for a nominated item or category, then KBPublisher sends you an email when that file or category is changed.